alovajs/alovajs.github.io/tutorial/project/best-practice/manage-apis.md

 );
 ```

-This is just for beginners to understand, but in actual projects, we do not recommend this, because the method instance is not only used to send requests, it can also be used to operate cache and state, the above usage will make these request api become It's unmanageable, and if you think it's wrong, you might forget a little:
+This is only for beginners to understand.
+In real projects, we do not recommend it, because a method instance is used not only to send requests but also to operate on cache and state.
+The usage above makes these request APIs unmanageable, and you might overlook one important detail:

-> The key of the response data cache is uniquely identified by the combination of the method instance’s request method (method), request address (url), request header parameters (headers), url parameters (params), and request body parameters (requestBody).
-Or different positions will be treated as different keys.
+> The response data cache key is uniquely identified by combining the method instance's request method (method), request URL (url), request headers (headers), url parameters (params), and request body (requestBody).
+Otherwise, a different position will be treated as a different key.

 Therefore, in actual projects, method instances should be managed, and alova instances can also be managed uniformly.